arthurzaczek/OpenMvcPluginFramework/README.md

 - Example Project WebDashboard

 There is example project located in GitHub repository unter DotNet/Examples/.
-The project is called WebDashboard and is illustrating the used of the OpenMvcPluginFramework.
+The project is called WebDashboard and is illustrating the usage of the OpenMvcPluginFramework.
 Please take a look.